MrLixm/MrLixm.github.io/content/blog/opendrt.rst

-If you tried to compare the result to an ACES processed image you would have probably notice that the image-formation produce much more "excepted" result, among others, in strong colored highlights, which make OpenDRT a solid candidate at better image-formation and peak of what could be used in the future.
+If you tried to compare the result to an ACES processed image you would have probably notice that the image-formation produce much more "excepted" result, among others, in strong colored highlights, which make OpenDRT a solid candidate at better image-formation and a peak of what could be used in the future.

 Even if it's current form kind of break the purpose of a consistant